 “The selection advisory panel evaluated all applications and selected the best candidates to be interviewed to serve our community,” said LaTonya Goldsby, president of Citizens for a Safer Cleveland.
 “We have compiled an excellent list of candidates for the community police commission who understand the critical task of civilian oversight and the need for transformational reform.”

-The CPC is a 13-member commission that was established in November 2021 after Cleveland voters passed Issue 24, a charter amendment pushed by Tamir Rices' mother Samaria and activists seeking police reforms and better practices and procedures for police-community relations.
+The CPC is a 13-member commission established in November 2021 after Cleveland voters passed Issue 24, a charter amendment pushed by Tamir Rices' mother Samaria and activists seeking police reforms and better practices and procedures for police-community relations.
 Under the charter, the CPC is “an independent municipal commission… [who] will respond to community needs and concerns regarding the regulation of the city’s police force and community-police relations…” The powers, duties, and responsibilities of the CPC, as well as the eligibility criteria to serve on the commission, are outlined in the charter

 Voters passed the Issue 24 charter amendment following several high-profile Cleveland police killings of Blacks, including 12-year-old Tamir Rice, Tanisha Anderson and victims Malissa Williams and Timothy Russell.
 Cleveland police gunned down Williams and Russell while shooting 137 bullets and following a high-speed car chase from downtown Cleveland to a middle school parking lot in neighbouring East Cleveland.
 No gun was found at the deadly scene and the city later settled a wrongful death lawsuit brought by the families of Russell and Williams for millions.